-- In case of a common update the TOE has to install the new firmware list at first.
+- In case of downgrades of the firmware the TOE must warn the administrator before the installation that he is doing a downgrade, not an upgrade.
+The TOE must offer him the chance to cancel the installation14. - In case of a common update the TOE has to install the new firmware list at first.
 The new list is used to decide whether an update to the accompanying firmware core is allowed. - Updates of the firmware list are only allowed to newer versions.
 Use higher version numbers to distinguish newer versions. - Installation of firmware cores and lists are only allowed after the integrity and authenticity of the firmware has been verified using the mechanism as described in FCS_COP.1/SIG_FW.